fastvideo/gpu-camera-sample/README.md

 We've implemented the simplest approach for camera application.
 Camera driver is writing raw data to memory ring buffer, then we copy data from ring buffer to GPU for computations.
 Full image processing pipeline is done on GPU, so we need just to collect processed frames at the output.

 In general case, Fastvideo SDK can import/export data from/to SSD / CPU memory / GPU memory.
 This is done to ensure compatibility with third-party libraries on CPU and GPU.
 You can get more info at <a href="https://www.fastcompression.com/download/Fastvideo_SDK_manual.pdf"   target="_blank">Fastvideo SDK Manual</a>.

+## Using gpu-camera-sample

+* Run GPUCameraSample.exe
+* Press Open button on the toolbar.
+This will open first camera in the system or ask to open pgm file if application was built with no camera support.
+* Press Play button.
+This will start aquiring data from the camera and display it on the screen.
+* Adjust zoom with Zoom slider or toggle Fit check box if requires
+* Select appropriate output format in the Recording pane (insure that output folder exists in the file system, otherwise nothing will be  recorded) and press Record button to start recording to disk.
+* Press Record button again when recording is done.

 ## Minimum Hardware ans Software Requirements